brbsix/pygmentize-addons/README.md

     pip install --user Pygments

 *Note: pygsparkle requires an image viewer capable of viewing PNG images.
 It is currently configured to use ristretto (default image viewer on XFCE) but feel free to change it.
-It is stored in the VIEWER variable near the top of the file.*
+The value is stored in the VIEWER variable near the top of the file.*

 Usage
 -----